johnl79/titan-rexster-test/README.md

 * run `./install_deps.sh`

 Run the test:
-* From the top level of the repository hit `./run.sh`
+* From the top level of the repository execute `./run.sh`

+The `run.sh` script will
+* Unzip the included distfiles for rexster and titan
+* Copy the appropriate dependencies out of titan into rexster
+* Instantiate a berkleydb backed titan database with the graph of the gods data
+* Startup a rexster server
+* Loop requests onto rexster with curl

+The curl loop will eventually hang when all this is run on smartos.
+This behavior is not consistent with what happens when I run this same stuff on OSX.